marco-tharwat/marco-tharwat/README.md

 </p>

 ## Summary
-I’m Marco Tharwat Heshmat, a .NET backend developer and Computer Engineering student in Cairo, Egypt.
+I’m Marco Tharwat Heshmat, a .NET backend developer and Computer Engineering student.
 I build backend systems with C#, ASP.NET Core, Entity Framework Core, and SQL Server, with a solid foundation in OOP, SOLID, and database design.
 Active in Enactus, IEEE, and ICPC, and always improving through problem-solving and building scalable applications.